Caryslia Rodríguez

-Caryslia Beatriz Rodríguez Rodríguez is a Venezuelan attorney, politician and judge who was named by Nicolás Maduro as president of Venezuela's Supreme Tribunal of Justice (TSJ) in January 2024, while also serving as a judge in the Electoral Chamber of the high court.
+Caryslia Beatriz Rodríguez Rodríguez (born 1960) is a Venezuelan attorney, politician and judge who was named by Nicolás Maduro as president of Venezuela's Supreme Tribunal of Justice (TSJ) in January 2024, while also serving as a judge in the Electoral Chamber of the high court.
 A member of the United Socialist Party of Venezuela (PSUV), she previously served as the acting mayor of Caracas, and was counselor for the government and headed the Municipal Chamber of Caracas.

 Education

 Rodríguez attended primary and secondary school in Maracay.
 She graduated in 1993 from the Central University of Venezuela, where she was a friend of Cilia Flores, Maduro's wife.
 She obtained a master's degree in military criminal law and was pursuing a doctorate as of 2024 from the University of Nueva Esparta.

 Career and politics

 Beginning in June 2014, Rodríguez was a legal consultant to IPOSTEL, the Postal Telegraph Institute of Venezuela.
 She also worked for the Venezuelan Transmission Network.

 Rodríguez joined the Fifth Republic Movement, started by Hugo Chávez, in the 1990s, and founded its women's board.
 Active in municipal politics representing the United Socialist Party of Venezuela (PSUV) in Caracas from 2018, Delcy Rodríguez appointed her to a substitute board position in Caracas metropolitan management.
 As an active member of PSUV through 2021, she served with PSUV support as the acting mayor of Caracas between August and November 2021, and was elected in 2018 councilor as a PSUV representative for the government and headed the Municipal Chamber.
 She was a candidate in the 2021 PSUV primaries.
 According to Infobae, Rodríguez once "described herself as a woman committed to the revolution, loyal to Commander Hugo Chávez and President Nicolás Maduro".